Governance Foundation

 Whole-of-organisation boundaries

-Sets clear parameters for every employee on which AI tools are sanctioned, what categories of data must never be entered, and when human review is mandatory.
-Written for the NZ workforce where 76% of leaders are prioritising AI adoption but staff guidelines lag behind.
+Sets clear parameters for every employee on which AI tools are sanctioned, what data must never be entered, and when human review is mandatory.
+Covers data classification rules aligned to the 13 Information Privacy Principles, prohibited inputs including client data and iwi-sensitive information, and human-in-the-loop requirements for decisions affecting individuals.

 Sanctioned Tools Register Data Classification Rules Human-in-the-Loop Requirements